programmingmentor/2025-ai-dev-done-right/slides.md

 ---

-# З чого складається prompt?
+# What does a prompt consist of?

 <div class="w-full flex justify-center mt-20">
   <img src="/how-works-prompt-expanded-llm-code.png" class="w-4/5"/>